 Kyle Rizy, for being named 210Sports “Pitcher of the Week” three times.

 Batter of the Year

-Gavin Noriega, for being named 210Sports “Batter of the Week” most often.
-He was named the last three weeks of the regular season, a first for 210Sports.
+Gavin Noriega, for being named 210Sports “Batter of the Week” three times.

 Most Valuable Player

 Gavin Noriega is the easy choice, and wins this for the second year in a row, joining the WorSharks Alex Stalock as the only player to be named as 210Sports team MVP in two consecutive seasons.
 Stalock didn’t win a third, Noriega might have a chance next season for a three-peat.